EgoWorld: Translating Exocentric View to Egocentric View using Rich Exocentric Observations: Experiments

 \subsubsection{Comparisons on Real-World Examples}

-Furthermore, to evaluate in-the-wild generalization with unlabeled real-world examples, we conduct experiments on \textit{EgoWorld} with a state-of-the-art baseline model.
-We take in-the-wild images of people interacting with arbitrary objects using their hands. \textit{\textbf{Note that we rely solely on a single RGB image captured using a smartphone (iPhone 13 Pro) and apply our complete pipeline as shown in Fig. \ref{fig:method}.
-No additional information beyond this single exocentric image is used.}} We use pre-trained weights from our model trained on unseen action scenarios from H2O and select CFLD as the baseline, as it significantly outperforms other methods in our main experiments.
-As shown in Fig.~\ref{fig:exp_itw}, CFLD produces egocentric images that appear unnatural, overly biased toward training images in H2O, and are inconsistent with the new interaction scenarios. \textit{\textbf{In contrast, \textit{EgoWorld} generates realistic, natural-looking egocentric views by effectively utilizing the sparse map, demonstrating strong generalization in unseen and real-world settings.}} These results highlight \textit{EgoWorld}’s robustness in in-the-wild scenarios, and with further training on diverse datasets, we believe it holds strong potential for real-world applications.
+Furthermore, to evaluate real-world generalization in in-the-wild settings, we conduct experiments on \textit{EgoWorld} using a state-of-the-art baseline model for comparison.
+We collect in-the-wild images of people interacting with arbitrary objects using their hands. \textit{Note that our method relies solely on a single RGB image captured using a smartphone (iPhone 13 Pro), and we apply the complete pipeline without any additional inputs.} As shown in Fig.~\ref{fig:exp_comp_itw}, CFLD produces egocentric images that appear unnatural and biased toward patterns observed in the training data, resulting in inconsistencies when applied to novel interaction scenarios.
+In contrast, \textit{EgoWorld} generates coherent and realistic egocentric views by effectively leveraging the sparse structural map, demonstrating strong generalization to unseen real-world examples.
+These results suggest that \textit{EgoWorld} maintains robust performance even in unconstrained environments.
+With further training on more diverse datasets, the proposed framework has the potential to support practical real-world applications.